edougher/lyft-application/readme.md

 The return json object is displayed.

 server/routes/test.js
 This file handles the logic and acts as the controller when the POST is recieved.
 The request body contains one argument , string_to_cut, which is a string.
 The string is then condensed with a regular expression to only letters of the alphabet.
-The new condensed string is then looped over to extract every third character before being sent back to the client as a json object { return_string: "new_condensed_and_cut_string" }
+The new condensed string is then looped over to extract every third character before being sent back to the client as a json object { "return_string": "new_condensed_and_cut_string" }

 Here is a working demo:
 https://cut-string-c9a20c.netlify.app/

+This app was built using React and Express.

 Heroku was used to delpoy server.
 Netlify was used to deploy client.